penseipublicidade/website/docs/controls/autocomplete.md

 Fires when a suggestion is selected.

-The event handler is of type `AutoCompleteSelectEvent` with the following properties:
+Event handler is of type [`AutoCompleteSelectEvent`](/docs/reference/types/autocompleteselectevent).

-- `selection`: the selected [`AutoCompleteSuggestion`](/docs/reference/types/autocompletesuggestion) from the list of `suggestions`.